on orders of $85 or more

 - Best, Hugh.
 Debrett's Texas Peerage.
 New York: Coward-McCann, 1983.
 Print.
 (ISBN 069811244X).

 The Ireland Family Crest was acquired from the Houseofnames.com archives.
 The Ireland Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 8 May 2013 at 08:22.
+This page was last modified on 8 July 2016 at 13:45.